 Ms Atteveldt was appointed as an Executive Board member (currently statutory Executive Committee member) on 15 February 2021 for a four-year term of office.
 This period may be extended.
-In connection with her position at BNG Bank, Ms Atteveldt is a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB) and a member of the Supervisory Board of BNG Bank's subsidiary Hypotheekfonds voor Overheidspersoneel B.V.
+In connection with her position at BNG Bank, Ms Atteveldt is a member of the Supervisory Affairs Committee of the Dutch Banking Association (NVB).
 She is also a Supervisory Board member and chair of the Audit Committee for N.V.
 Exploitatiemaatschappij De Krim.

-T. Eterman, Non-Statutory Member
+P.A.
+Nijsse, confirmation of appointment pending Non-Statutory Member